ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 The next steps are as before.
 For the Info panel, I used:
 >Title: BranchesREST

->Description: REST exposure for the back-end SOAP service
+>Description: REST exposure for the back end SOAP service

 At the end click on the Edit API button.